Chapter 3 Creating Corpus

 article.url <- links.article[1]

-• Now the temp.html is like a browser on the article page.
+• Now the temp.html is a session on the article page.
 Because we are interested in the metadata and the contents of each article, now the question is: where are they in the HTML?
 We need to go back to the source page of the article HTML again:

 • Now we are ready to extract the metadata of the article.